 Once you’ve decided your preference for size, length, construction, and number of pieces, think about price.
 Some manufacturers specialize in “affordable” fly rods, while others build primarily high-end rods.
 You can pay under one hundred dollars for a rod from a big box retailer like Bass Pro, or you can pay up to $700 for a fly rod from Sage, Orvis, Loomis or any of the top-end manufacturers (although they each sell rods at a variety of price points).
 In general, the best-performing rods made with better materials cost more.
 But if you are just starting out in fly fishing, you may not be able to cast a $500 rod any better than a $150 rod, and many expert fly casters prefer rods that are in the middle of a manufacturer’s price range.

 When you’ve decided what you want to pay, it’s time to look closely at the offerings of the various manufacturers.
 Remember what we said near the beginning of this article: individual manufacturers tend to have unique performance standards that they apply to their entire line of rods.
 Fly fishers often become attached to a specific brand of rod, and it is because the designers for that brand tend to favor certain characteristics over others.
 Once you’ve determined which manufacturers make the type of rod you’re looking for in the price range you’re comfortable with, head down to the local fly shop and begin casting the various brands.
 An experienced caster will almost immediately know whether a given rod feels “right,” fitting their current ability level and style of casting.
 Novices should simply look for a rod that feels good in their hand and makes them want to continue casting.
 In both cases, the final choice might be influenced by cosmetics, price point, or the manufacturer’s repair and warranty policy.

-Marshall Cutchin is the publisher of MidCurrent.
+Marshall Cutchin is the editor and publisher of MidCurrent.